 Points-based reward programs are highly effective in influencing employee behaviors, whether that is engagement, productivity, safety, wellness or other types of outcomes.
+But, why does it work?
+Let’s dive more into the reasoning behind why points-based rewards are effective for helping employees to reach their full potential.

 The common thinking is that cash bonuses work as incentives for performance.
 While it may sound nice to receive a lump sum of cash in return for reaching a sales goal or for some other accomplishment, it has been proven that physical, tangible items work better as positive reinforcement for achievements.
 The problem with a cash reward is once that cash is used, whether it is for paying taxes, paying off debt, or even for some other type of item an employee wants, it is gone and the reinforcement value is gone as well.